spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/communication/index.html.md

 - People who don't have them handy at that time
 - People from outside the company

-Suggested headphone models can be found in the handbook under [spending company money](/handbook/finance/expenses/#headphones-and-earbuds).
+Further headphone advice can be found in the [home office setup](/company/culture/all-remote/workspace/#headphones) guide.

 If you want to use your [Bose headphones](https://www.bose.com/en_us/products/headphones/noise_cancelling_headphones.html), that is fine, but please ensure the microphone is active.